-Not long ago I had a talented chef come to the Winston headquarters in Louisville to do some testing.
-He was preparing to open a new “traditional” style steakhouse in Chicago.
-Knowing how the competition was for that segment, he needed an ace up his sleeve.
-He had heard quite a bit about our CVap® technology, but wanted to see it for himself.
-So he came to town with a very specific goal: to test a CVap Cook & Hold Oven side-by-side against a sous vide immersion circulator.
-He also had some very specific food items he wanted to test, so he came bearing gifts in the form of beef, pork, and chicken.
+Recently I had a talented chef come to our headquarters in Louisville to do some testing.
+He was preparing to open a new traditional-style steakhouse in Chicago.
+Knowing how the competition is for that segment, he needed an ace up his sleeve.
+He had heard quite a bit about our CVap® technology but wanted to see it for himself.
+So he came to town with a very specific goal: to test a CVap Cook and Hold Oven side-by-side against a sous vide immersion circulator.
+He also had some specific food items he wanted to evaluate, so he came with beef, pork, and chicken.
 I knew I had two days of caveman-style protein consumption to look forward to!

-I already had some experience with side-by-side testing with the circulator, so I thought I knew what to expect.
+I already had experience with side-by-side testing with the circulator, so I thought I knew what to expect.
 Wrong.
-This chef was very detail-oriented and wanted to capture all the results with precise notes and pictures.
-So that’s how we approached the project, and I was very surprised by what we found.
-I already knew about the procedural efficiency and cost savings made possible by choosing CVap over the immersion circulator, but I was not prepared to discover just how much better it performed with regard to texture, flavor, and consistency.
-Time after time we were both surprised after tasting the finished food items.
+The visiting chef was very detail-oriented and wanted to capture all the results with precise notes and pictures.
+So that’s how we approached the project.
+I was surprised by what we found.
+I already knew about the procedural efficiency and cost savings made possible by choosing CVap over the immersion circulator, but I was not prepared to discover just how much better it performed regarding texture, flavor, and consistency.
+Time after time we were both surprised after tasting the finished food.

 A Precision Cooking Contest

-Then there’s also the question of capacity.
+Then there’s also the issue of capacity.
 We realized that he would need at least four circulators to do what we were doing in one half-sized CVap Cook and Hold Oven, which negated the cost difference of the two options.
-So much so that the CVap worked out to be the less expensive option.
+CVap was the least expensive option.
 Not to mention the continuous cost savings each year of not having to use the plastic products and the labor savings during prep time without the need for bagging the food items.